Pride (comics): The Minoru family

 Robert and Tina Minoru ("the Magicians") are Nico Minoru's parents.
 The two are dark wizards who posed as an average, church-going, middle-class couple.
-The two are the least-liked by the Pride; in a holograph, it is revealed the Steins and Yorkes consider them unstable because they are magicians; the Deans and Hayes hate them because they're humans; Geoffrey Wilder also criticizes Robert on one occasion.
 When the Gibborim had first abducted the Pride for the first meeting, the Minorus were on their wedding day.
 Arriving in the Gibborim's chamber with the rest of the Pride, the two quickly unleashed a black hole of bats at the Pride.
-In their first appearance, the two appear as an average couple, where Robert is unwilling to be late, and Tina is an Oprah fan.
 When the Runaways witness the Rite of Blood, they see that Robert conducts the enchanted spell of sacrifice.
 The Runaways see the Minorus in action when they get ambushed at the Steins' laboratory; Tina conducts her powers using a mystical Staff known as the "Staff of One", and Robert conducts his powers through a spell book.
-Tina attempted to stab Nico with the Staff, but, due to Nico's own innate magic and hereditary link with Tina, the Staff was absorbed by Nico, who kept it.
-It is later hinted that there is more than one Staff of One, as shown when Bo, the first lady to a drug dealer in New York, knew of Nico's incantation and Chase commented that Nico had "a Staff of One."
-The Minorus, though having mentioned that they only "dabbled" in the dark arts the first time the Pride was gathered, were given enough mystical power by the Gibborim to rule Los Angeles and even beyond.
-In the final battle with the Pride at the Marine Vivarium, Nico ignored the Wilders' and her parents' wishes to rule in the new world.
-Regardless, Tina screamed at Nico to run while she and Robert held back the Gibborim, a reason the Runaways were able to flee to safety.
+Tina attempted to stab Nico with the Staff, but, due to Nico's magic and hereditary link with Tina, the Staff was absorbed by Nico, who kept it.